berachain/docs/apps/bex/content/developers/sdk/add-liquidity.md

 # Add Liquidity Guide

-Using the [Berancer SDK](https://github.com/berachain-foundation/berancer-sdk), users can add liquidity using two primary methods (see [AddLiquidityKind](https://github.com/berachain/berancer-sdk/blob/main/src/entities/addLiquidity/types.ts#L12)):
+Using the [BeraSwap SDK](https://github.com/berachain-foundation/berasher-sdk), users can add liquidity using two primary methods (see [AddLiquidityKind](https://github.com/berachain/berancer-sdk/blob/main/src/entities/addLiquidity/types.ts#L12)):

 1. _Unbalanced_ - add liquidity with arbitrary amounts of each token
 2. _Proportional_ - add liquidity with proportional amount of both tokens

 ## Example: Adding Unbalanced Liquidity

-In this example, we use the Berancer SDK and [Ethers.js](https://docs.ethers.org/v6/) to add single-token `BERA` liquidity to a given pool.
+In this example, we use the BeraSwap SDK and [Ethers.js](https://docs.ethers.org/v6/) to add single-token `BERA` liquidity to a given pool.

 ```js-vue
 import { ethers } from "ethers";